wasp-lang/wasp/web/docs/language/features.md

 ### Action

 Actions are very similar to Queries.
 So similar, in fact, we will only list the differences:
-1. They can (and most often should) modify state, while Queries are only allowed to read it.
+1. They can (and most often should) modify the server's state, while Queries are only allowed to read it.
 2. Since Actions don't need to be reactive, Wasp doesn't provide a React hook for them (like `useQuery` for Queries) - you just call them directly.
 3. `action` declarations in Wasp are mostly identical to `query` declarations.
 The only difference is in the declaration's name.